yodeng/runjob/README.md

 	  -l, --log <file>      append log info to file. (default: stdout) -f, --force           force to submit jobs even already successed.
 	  -M, --mode {local,localhost,sge,slurm}
-	                        the mode to submit your jobs, if no sge installed, always localhost. (default: sge) --config <configfile>
+	                        the mode to submit your jobs, auto detect. (default: auto) --config <configfile>
 	                        input configfile for configurations search.
 	  --dag                 do not execute anything and print the directed acyclic graph of jobs in the dot language.